 If you cannot make it to your examination due to medical and/or compassionate reasons, you may be eligible for Supplementary assessment.

-You will need to complete a Supplementary Examination Application 2013 (DOC 94KB) (also available in the Student Centre or your Faculty Office) and submit this form to your Faculty with supporting documentation within three working days of your examination taking place.
+You will need to complete a Supplementary Exam Application 2015 (DOC 93KB) (also available in the Student Centre or your Faculty Office) and submit this form to your Faculty with supporting documentation within three working days of your examination taking place.

 You should visit your Doctor or Counsellor without delay to gain a medical certificate, alternatively you can do this at Health and Counselling on level 3 of the Student Centre.